fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Signs of Prophethood

 </summary>
-There is a narration that Abi-Talib took the prophet SAW with him and the monk from the monastery told that this boy will be the prophet.
+There is a narration that Abi-Talib took the prophet  ﷺ    with him and the monk from the monastery told that this boy will be the prophet.
 This narration is not authentic and that story was most probably invented.
-The prophet Muhammad SAW was a shepherd.
+The prophet Muhammad  ﷺ    was a shepherd.
 Solitude of shepherd gives opportunity to contemplate on the nature and teaches how to rule.
 Also, sheep shepherds are the most humble shepherds.
 </details>